turlvo/KuKuTVNoti/README.md

 # 'KuKuTVNoti' Install Guide

+KuKuTVNoti' is a DTH to notify some message to TV.(Now just only LG WebOS TV).

+This is baed on '[LGTV2](https://github.com/hobbyquaker/lgtv2)' API.

 # 0. Preparing

 To connect to LG WebOS TV, need to enable 'LG CONNECT APPS' option.